AVEVA/CONNECT-data-services-developer-docs/content/communities/community-contact-email.md

 # Configure contact email

-Each tenant in the community can provide a contact email so that other tenants can communicate with them.
+After your tenant provides an initial contact email during the invitation process, you can later update the contact email for the tenant if it changes.

 ## Prerequisites